Skip to Content

 The Bell That Rings Us Together

 You may have heard a tone broadcast throughout the cancer center.
 This tells us someone is about to ring the big 650-pound bell in our courtyard.
 People ring the bell when they reach a happy milestone in their treatment, like getting good test results or finishing radiation or chemotherapy.
 Anyone who is available can join the bell ringing.
 Some of the happiest moments of my job are when I have a few minutes to walk downstairs and share in the celebration.
-It fills my well and reminds me that together is one of the best places to be.
+It fills my cup and reminds me that together is one of the best places to be.

-ThedaCare’s team of cancer experts is here to ensure you feel supported, informed and cared for every step of the way.
+ThedaCare’s team of cancer experts is here to ensure you feel supported, informed, and cared for every step of the way.

 Learn More